Beryl-Jingxin/PyExoCross/docs/source/examples.md

 5. Broadeners; Ratios
    The broadening types and ratio values are corresponding, please do not change the place or delete elements.
 6. Range
    Give two values as the minimum and maximum of the wavenumber range.
-No ',' or ';' between these two numbers, just leave spaces here.
+No ',' or ';' between these two numbers, just leave blank here.
 7. Npoints/BinSize
    e.g. 'Npoints      100001' or 'BinSize    1'.
 8. Cutoff(Y/N); Threshold(Y/N); UncFilter(Y/N); QNsFilter(Y/N)